stevedekorte/strvct.net/README.md

 ## Introduction

-This paper is intended to be a high level overview of the Strvct framework.
-For a technical details, please refer to [technical documentation](https://github.com/stevedekorte/strvct.net/docs/Technical.md) and the [source code](https://github.com/stevedekorte/strvct.net/).
+This paper is intended to be a high level overview of the approach taken by the Strvct framework.
+For technical details, please refer to the [technical documentation](./docs/Technical.md) and [source code](https://github.com/stevedekorte/strvct.net/).

 <!--
 ## Overview